zeusdeux/use-is-in-viewport/Readme.md

 `npm install use-is-in-viewport`

-This hook declares `react` and `react-dom` as _peer dependencies_.
-While it does not depend on `react-dom` itself, hooks can misbehave if the renderer and react version don't match up.
-Given that the `IntersectionObserver` is a web platform api, `react-dom` was added as a the renderer peer dependency.
+Please note that this hook declares `react` and as _peer dependency_.
+Therefore, you must have `react` installed to use this package.

 Please [open as issue](https://github.com/zeusdeux/use-is-in-viewport/issues/new) if this default causes an issue in your application.